snehil002/snehil-blog/Readme.md

 # Snehil's Little Tech Blog

 ## Exciting Features
+* Authentication
+  * Login using Username and Password
-* Authentication - Login, Register
+  * Google Authentication
 * CRUD - Create, View, Edit and Delete Articles

 ## How to Run this app?